 I’ve also got other things that make me happy on the desk.
 A friend gave my daughter a nearly dead orchid.
 I’ve nursed it back to health and keep it on my desk.
 I’ve also got a bell that I occasionally ring.
 This was a gift from Stephen Hacket and it makes me smile.
 I also upgraded the ringer with a Lego Storm Trooper helmet.

 Under the Desk

+The cable management is currently pretty rough underneath.
+I’m going to reconfigure it all in 2022.
 Here is an image of all of the madness going on under my desk.

 A few things that stand out here are ElevationLab products, specifically the ElevationShelf, where I run additional charging cables and occasionally keep some bits of paper, and the Anchor Pro, a useful hook where I hang my podcasting headphones and cable when not in use.
-The headphones are a pair of Bose noise-cancelling headphones, which I rage bought at an airport once between flights.
-They are comfortable enough that I also use them as podcasting cans, and they are tight enough on the ears so that there is no audio bleed-through when I’m recording.

 I started with very simple podcast gear.
 My first mic was a Blue Snowball.
 Over the years, I’ve upgraded my equipment.
 I wouldn’t recommend the equipment below for starting out, but it sure is nice if you have the means.

 My Precious.
 I recently upgraded my microphone to this beauty.
 I’m thrilled with it.
 It does a great job with my voice and a decent job with my saxophone.

 This is a recent addition and I love it.
 It gets out of the way and doesn’t block my screen when in use.
 Moreover, all the little details, like cable management channels with magnetic covers are done right.
 Clearly whoever designed this arm cared about doing it right.